Ademking/koukicons_flutter/README.md

 # List of Icons

-To Discover all the icons, [Click Here 🍪](https://github.com/Ademking/koukicons_flutter/blob/master/ListIcons.md)
+To explore all the icons, [Click Here 🍪](https://github.com/Ademking/koukicons_flutter/blob/master/ListIcons.md)

+# App size

+Q: There are many icons.
+My app will be very big if i use this package?
+A: No, Don't worry.
+Your app will import only the icons that you are using. so your app size will be so small.

-# Add new Icons
+# How to add new icons to this library

 1. Fork this repository

-2. Copy/paste your new SVG file inside "assets" folder ( __Icon name must be lowercase letters, no numbers in first character & no special character__ )
+2. Copy/paste your new SVG file inside "icons" folder ( __Icon name must be lowercase letters, no numbers in first character & no special character__ )

-3. Inside "Tool" folder, run "generator.py"
+3. Inside "Tool" folder, run "generator.py" (requires python3)

 ```
 python generator.py